amitkumar2k04/Dev-Connect-Backend/homework.md

 - create POST /signup API calls to add data into the database
 - push some data-documents using API calls from postman
 - Error Handling using try-catch

+Episode-07 | Diving into the APIs
+- What is the difference between Javascript object and JSON.
+- Add the express.json middleware to your app
+- Make signUp API dynamic to receive data from the end your